Lucas Pope: Early life

 Pope grew up in Virginia.
 His father was a handyman, which gave Pope access to a well-stocked array of parts and tools that led to an interest in mechanical engineering.
-When he got to high school, he met a friend who was interested in robotics, and the two of them would take retail robot kits, take them apart, and reconnect them to their own computers to see how they could control them.
+When he got to high school, he met a friend who was interested in robotics; the two of them would take retail robot kits, take them apart, and reconnect them to their own computers to see how to control them.
 Inspired to continue into the mechanical and robotics field, Pope attended Virginia Tech to study mechanical engineering.
-He found that the reality of what constituted the field was less desirable than what he wanted, but did take strong interest in the computer programming side of his coursework.
+He found that the reality of the field was less desirable than what he wanted, but took strong interest in the computer programming side of his coursework.
 During this period, he got involved with the Quake community and helped to develop mods for Quake and other games, principally working on the art used for the characters in the mods.

 Career

+Early titles (1997–2007)

 Pope collaborated with other video game modders, including working on an officially-sanctioned Quake mod by Sony Pictures to promote Anaconda.
 Pope and another set of modders decided to form their own studio, Ratloop, releasing the total Quake conversion mod Malice in 1997.
 Ratloop struggled with distribution through retail channels.
 While Walmart would help distribute their game, the chain required Ratloop to have 5,000 copies ready to ship within 24 hours at any time, requiring Ratloop to secure a publisher to help.

+Gearhead Garage

 After a first failed 3D game, Ratloop decided to develop a car repair game, Gearhead Garage.
+It was successful enough to be picked up by Activision for retail distribution.
+Snap-On Gearhead Garage: The Virtual Mechanic is a PC game in which players repair and customize late model cars and trucks.
+It was created by Mekada, endorsed by Snap-on Tools, and published in 1999 by Head Games (subsequently acquired by Activision).
+There is no feature for driving the cars but Gearhead Garage introduced an entirely new "bolt-em up" paradigm.
+The appeal is reminiscent of taking things apart in real life—players can completely disassemble the engine, repair the individual parts, reassemble them, and then exhibit the completed result in their 3D "car lot".
+The game also features a series of "jobs", wherein the player fixes vehicles owned by fictional characters.
+This allows them to earn money to buy custom items from the catalog, auction, or junkyard.

+Experimental games

-It was successful enough to be picked up by Activision for retail distribution, and gave Ratloop sufficient funds to try a number of experimental games, something which had interested Pope.
+The success of Gearhead Garage gave Ratloop sufficient funds to try a number of experimental games, something which had interested Pope.
 However, none of these were published, and facing competition from other studios, particularly from Eastern Europe, that could make games at substantially lower prices, Ratloop became dormant.

+Pope left Ratloop and joined Realtime Associates in 2003.
+While at Realtime, he was part of the team that developed the game Re-Mission, a 2006 shooter whose goal was to encourage children with cancer to take their chemotherapy medication.